 We will tell the court how much you owe and give details of any payments you have made.
 We will also tell the court about the work we have done to resolve the issues as well as any past arrangements you have made that have failed.
 We will ask the court to award us costs.
 This means that in addition to your arrears you will be asked to pay court costs of approximately £325.

 If we have not had any contact with you, we may ask the court for immediate possession of your home.

 We advise you to seek legal advice before your court hearing.
 The Citizens' Advice Bureau or a solicitor can offer you help, advice and practical support.
 You can also bring along anyone you wish to represent you.

 If your case has been adjourned because you are waiting for a benefits decision or because you have agreed to do something in an agreed timeframe, and your debt has been paid or substantially reduced, we may decide not to take further action at that time.

-If we received a possession order that was suspended on agreed terms, this will stay on your account until the debt is paid.
-If you keep to the terms of the order you will not be evicted.
+If we received a possession order that was suspended on agreed terms, this would stay on your account until the debt is paid.
+If you keep to the terms of the order, you will not be evicted.